The Rose Playhouse

 The Rose Playhouse was Bankside’s first purpose-built professional theatre.

-It was originally built in 1587 by entrepreneur Philip Henslowe on the south side of the River Thames, on Bankside in Southwark.
+It was first built in 1587 by entrepreneur Philip Henslowe on the south side of the River Thames, on Bankside in Southwark.

 Playwrights like William Shakespeare, Christopher Marlowe, Thomas Kyd, Thomas Dekker and Ben Jonson wrote for The Rose until it closed sometime between 1603-5.

-This exceptionally significant piece of lost Shakespearean and Elizabethan cultural heritage was unearthed in 1989, to the delight and wonder of the local community, archaeologists, academics, historians, and theatre enthusiasts worldwide.
+Then, in 1989, this exceptionally significant piece of lost Shakespearean and Elizabethan cultural heritage was rediscovered during construction work, to the delight and wonder of the local community, archaeologists, academics, historians, and theatre enthusiasts worldwide.

 Cut-away illustration of The Rose when it opened in 1587, by William Dudley

-The Rose Playhouse is a designated ancient monument which celebrates Shakespeare’s genius and the greatest flourishing of drama in the English language.
+The Rose Playhouse is a scheduled Ancient Monument which celebrates Shakespeare’s genius and the greatest flourishing of drama in the English language.

 It is: